executablebooks/MyST-Parser/docs/using/syntax.md

 ## Roles - an in-line extension point

-Roles are similar to directives - they allow you to define arbitrary new functionality in Sphinx, but they are use *in-line*.
+Roles are similar to directives - they allow you to define arbitrary new functionality in Sphinx, but they are used *in-line*.
 To define an in-line role, use the following form:

 ````{list-table}